CirroBuild/FrostiDocs/docs/reference/sql/create-table.md

   store the row IDs
 - If `valueBlockSize` is 1,024 in this case, the block count will be 4,883

-The query above may be written as follows:

 ## Designated timestamp

 The timestamp function allows for specifying which column (which must be of